Is It Bad to Charge a Lithium Battery to 100%?

 2. If the Battery Has a Built-In BMS (Most ACE Batteries Do)

-High-quality packs—like ACE’s lithium solutions—have:
+High-quality battery packs—like ACE’s lithium solutions—have:

 • Overcharge protection